 Editor’s note: Another story that makes me jealous.
-A tricycle ride to the South Pole.
+The first human-powered, tricycle ride to the South Pole.

 Maria brings home two World Records for Britain